Discover the World of Sara Verrall

 In Sara's words: "I investigated alternatives and made some changes.
 I invite you to read how that worked out for me."

+For more in-depth comments from readers of these published titles, please visit the Reviews section of this website.
 If you would like to leave your own review, please send it via the Contacts form or post it directly on the relevant page at Amazon.
+Thank you

 Short Stories